mocquin/physipy/docs/markdown/Backend Interface.md

 # Example wrapping uncertainties : add the unit to `nominal_value` and `std_dev`

-Numpy's integration is a great example of how physipy can wrap any kind of numerical values, but it  integrated in the source code of physipy so it's a bit cheating.
+Numpy's integration is a great example of how physipy can wrap any kind of numerical values, but this integration is written in the source code of physipy so it's a bit cheating.
-Let's see how physipy deals with a non-integrated numerical-like package : uncertaintie.
+Let's see how physipy deals with a non-integrated numerical-like package : uncertainties.
 By "non-integrated" I mean that no source code of physipy makes any explicit reference to uncertainties, so we only rely on the general wrapping interface of physipy.

 ```python
 from physipy import m, s, K, Quantity, Dimension